 (Expressed in thousands of U.S. dollars, except data relating to number of PPE, shares, warrants and digital assets - audited)

-NOTE 3: BASIS OF PRESENTATION AND MATERIAL ACCOUNTING POLICY INFORMATION a.
-Basis of presentation of the financial statements
+NOTE 3: BASIS OF PRESENTATION AND MATERIAL ACCOUNTING POLICY INFORMATION

 The following accounting policies have been applied consistently in the consolidated financial statements for all periods presented unless otherwise stated.